-2018, respectively.
-The pro forma metrics below include the standalone, pre-acquisition results of NES, Neff, BakerCorp and BlueLine.
-For the full year 2018:
+As discussed below, fleet productivity is a comprehensive metric that reflects the combined impact of changes in rental rates, time utilization, and mix that contribute to the variance in owned equipment rental revenue.
+The pro forma metrics below include the standalone, pre-acquisition results of BakerCorp and BlueLine.
+For the full year 2019:

-- Rental rates increased 2.2 percent and 2.6 percent year-over-year, on an actual and a pro forma basis, respectively; - The volume of OEC on rent increased 18.8 percent and 6.9 percent year-over-year, on an actual and a pro forma basis, respectively; - Time utilization was 68.6 percent and 68.4 percent on an actual and a pro forma basis, respectively, reflecting a decrease of 90 basis points and an increase of 20 basis points year-over-year, respectively; - 71 percent of equipment rental revenue was derived from key accounts, as compared to 69 percent in 2017.
-Key accounts are each managed by a single point of contact to enhance customer service; and - The number of rental locations in our higher margin trench, power and fluid solutions (also referred to as "specialty") segment increased by 68 year-over-year primarily due to the BakerCorp acquisition and cold starts.
+- Equipment rentals increased 14.8 percent and 4.1 percent year-over-year, on an actual and a pro forma basis, respectively; - Average OEC increased 17.7 percent and 4.9 percent year-over-year, on an actual and a pro forma basis, respectively; - Fleet productivity decreased 2.2 percent primarily due to the impact of the BakerCorp and BlueLine acquisitions.
+On a pro forma basis, fleet productivity increased 0.6 percent; - 72 percent of equipment rental revenue was derived from key accounts, as compared to 71 percent in 2018.
+Key accounts are each managed by a single point of contact to enhance customer service; and - The number of rental locations in our higher margin trench, power and fluid solutions (also referred to as "specialty") segment increased by 27 year-over-year primarily due to acquisitions and cold starts.